 We spend so much time on our phones, that using them to navigate our way out of the pandemic makes quite a lot of sense when you think about it.
 Sure, we’ll have to make some privacy sacrifices along the way.
 But we already do that with all the other apps we use.
 Right?

-Well, like I said in our previous piece on track and trace apps, governments have to work a bit harder to earn our trust.
+Well, like we said in our previous piece on track and trace apps, governments have to work a bit harder to earn our trust.
 Rightly or wrongly, we’re often more sceptical about their intentions.

 As David Mattin says, we accept the privacy trade-offs that brands promise us and have done for years.
 Instagram distracts and entertains us.
 Amazon offers us convenience.